calebwin/go-fern/README.md

     },
   },
 }
-myL = l.setRules(myL, myRules) // set rules for the L-System
+myL = fern.setRules(myL, myRules) // set rules for the L-System

-l.iterate(myL, 3) // "ABBBBC" after 3 iterations of the L-System
+fern.iterate(myL, 3) // "ABBBBC" after 3 iterations of the L-System
 ```